xingyaoww/code-act/README.md

 For more information (e.g., if you don't want to use docker), please check-out chat-ui's [documentation](https://github.com/huggingface/chat-ui)!

-## :movie_camera: Reproduce Experiments in the Paper
+## 🎥 Reproduce Experiments in the Paper

 ```bash
 git clone https://github.com/xingyaoww/code-act